MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 # Manage custom Cosmos DB lists

 Custom lists are created and defined by you.
-You can create custom lists that use Cosmos DB as a data source, tailored to your specific business needs or fraud protection strategy.
-For example, you can create a custom list that contains email addresses, IP addresses, or product IDs, and additional values that are associated with each entry.
+You have the ability to create custom lists that utilize Cosmos DB as a data source, tailored to your specific business needs or fraud protection strategy.
+For instance, you can create a custom list containing email addresses, IP addresses, or product IDs, along with additional values associated with each entry.
+This option is ideal for large and complex datasets that require real-time updates and access.
+Moreover, it allows you to maintain all list data in one place within your Cosmos DB database.

 ## Prerequisites

 To create a custom list using Cosmos DB in Microsoft Dynamics 365 Fraud Protection, you must first [create a container in Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-create-container) and [choose a partition key that's appropriate for your data structure](https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey).

-## Use custom Cosmos DB lists
+## Use custom lists

 [Rules](rules.md) define custom logic that automates business decisions.
 To help define this logic, you can take advantage of any list in a rule.
 For example, you can create one list of email addresses that you consider risky and another list of email addresses that you consider safe.
 You can then configure a rule so that all sign-in attempts that use an email address in the **Risky Emails** list are rejected, whereas sign-in attempts that use an email address in the **Safe Emails** list are approved.